rogerlew/advanced-human-factors/schedule.md

 ### 1/29

-- Tanner: Human-Centered Design / Design Thinking
+- Tanner: Overview of Human Factors in Nuclear Power
 - Miguel: Contextual design
 - Luz: Human Factors in Cybersecurity
 - Elsy: Are there any nationally or globally recognized and agreed upon codes or standards in place for human factors?